Home » Italian Sauteed Zucchini

 • Olive oil

-• Garlic – Minced.
-Use fresh garlic!
+• Garlic – Use fresh garlic!
 You really need the punchy flavor of fresh garlic in this recipe.

 • Italian herbs – Dried.